Skip to content

 Terminal window

-go run main.go serve testdata/demo-runbook-1/runbook.mdx
+go run main.go serve testdata/sample-runbooks/demo1/runbook.mdx

 Terminal 2 - Frontend Dev Server: